 - End.
 Loops the previously played song position with patterns in it until the sequencer is stopped manually or another song position is selected with the GP buttons (turning GPK2 on the SONG page won't switch patterns).
 This means you can use 'End' also in the middle of a song, e.g. to jam over the looped song position as long as you like, and then press a GP button to continue with the preprogrammed song.
 As the GP buttons can only be used to select eight different song positions (A1, B1, C1 etc., up to P1), you have to make sure to start the "post-jamming" sequences at those song positions; otherwise they won't be selectable.
 Also, make sure that the "-:-" entries are not messing up which pattern gets played after manual song position change!
-Another option is to select the next song position with GPK2 and then press PLAY to instantly jump to the selected song position. - x1-x16. plays the current song position 1-16 times before proceeding to the next song position. - Jump Pos.
-Jump to the specified song position. - Jump Song.
-Jump to the beginning of the specified song. - Mixer.
+Another option is to select the next song position with GPK2 and then press PLAY to instantly jump to the selected song position.

+- x1-x16. plays the current song position 1-16 times before proceeding to the next song position.

+- Jump Pos.
+Jump to the specified song position.

+- Jump Song.
+Jump to the beginning of the specified song.

+- Mixer.
 Dump the specified mixer map.
-(For details on mixer maps, see section 6.5.) - Tempo.
+(For details on mixer maps, see section 6.5.)

+- Tempo.
 Change to the specified tempo (BPM), and make it gradually during the given time (Ramp).
-Ramp of zero seconds means immediate change to the new tempo. - Mutes.
-Mute/unmute the specified tracks. "o" signifies an unmuted track, "\" signifies a muted track.
-You can either scroll a GP knob under the entry for all the possible combinations for each group, or press a Group/Track button and then use the 16 GP buttons to switch mutes on/off for individual tracks (GPB1-4 control mutes in tracks 1-4 etc.); while the action is "Mutes", the GP LEDs indicate whether a track is to be muted or not). - G.T.
-Set a track as Guide Track (for details of Guide Track, see section 5.5.). - UnMte.
+Ramp of zero seconds means immediate change to the new tempo.

+- Mutes.
+Mute/unmute the specified tracks (scroll for all the possible combinations). "o" signifies an unmuted track, "" signifies a muted track.

+- G.T.
+Set a track as Guide Track (for details of Guide Track, see section 5.5.).

+- UnMte.
 Unmute all tracks and layers.

 On the SONG page you can see just the numerical names of the patterns, and when your song has several patterns, it can be difficult to remember which pattern is which; was 1:A5 my second verse variation pattern, or was it 1:A8?
 Here it's helpful to use the PATTERN page to build the song positions.
 On the PATTERN page you can select the four patterns that you need and see their names while you do the selection.
 (Naturally this requires that you've given your patterns a category and a label when you've saved them individually earlier.)
 After selecting the desired pattern for each group, you can press & hold SONG to select 'Take Over Patterns' with GPB13-14.
 This will copy the four selected patterns into the current song position on the SONG page, overwriting what was previously in that position.
-Note that 'Take over Patterns' doesn't save the patterns!
+'Save & Take over Patterns' does the same, but saves the patterns as well.

-Remember once again that changing patterns on the PATTERN page will erase any unsaved changes!
+Note once again that changing patterns on the PATTERN page will erase any unsaved changes!

 Pressing & holding the SONG button on the SONG page shows a utility menu in the left LCD with commands to edit song positions: you can copy, paste, clear, and delete a position, or insert a new one before the current position.
-Also, COPY, PASTE and CLEAR buttons have changed functions on the SONG page.
-Instead of copying, pasting and clearing the active track, they perform the operation on the current song position.